OceanOutcomes/ocean-outcomes/news/_posts/2015-06-11-interview-with-djones.md

 ---
 layout: news
 title:  "An Interview With Sustainable Seafood Guru Dick Jones"
-subtitle: As a third-generation fishmonger, O2's Executive Director, and founder of the seafood industry advisory firm Resiliensea Group, Inc., Dick Jones knows seafood.
+subtitle: As a third-generation fishmonger, O2's President and CEO, and founder of the seafood industry advisory firm Resiliensea Group, Inc., Dick Jones knows seafood.
 We sat down with him to get his thoughts on the burgeoning fishery improvement landscape.
 date:   2015-06-11
-teaser-text: As a third-generation fishmonger, O2's Executive Director, and founder of the seafood industry advisory firm Resiliensea Inc., Dick Jones knows seafood.
+teaser-text: As a third-generation fishmonger, O2’s President and CEO, and founder of the seafood industry advisory firm Resiliensea Inc., Dick Jones knows seafood.
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/interview-with-djones-hero.jpg
 featured:
 ---